 The Project Censored Show airs as part of the Morning Mix on KPFA Pacifica Radio, 94.1 FM, live from Berkeley, CA Friday mornings, 8 A.M.
 Pacific time.
 Born in 2010, this public affairs program is co-hosted by Mickey Huff and Peter Phillips and rebroadcasts on several stations around the US, including the Progressive Radio Network and No Lies Radio, and is archived here and at KPFA.org.

 Project Censored The Movie: Ending the Reign of Junk Food News

-The Project Censored movie takes an in depth look at what is wrong with the news media in the US today and highlights the work of 37 year veteran media democracy organization Project Censored (PC) and their commitment to media literacy education as an antidote to top-down, managed news propaganda and censorship.
+The award-winning documentary examines what’s wrong with today’s US news media and highlights the work of Project Censored, including its commitment to media literacy education as an antidote to top-down, managed news, propaganda, and censorship.
 You can see a trailer for the movie here.